 Middelburg, May 2002 / revised March 2018 / translated September 2020

 Who was Joel?

 Of Joel only his name and the name of his father are known.
 Joel got a name from his parents that means ‘Yahweh is God’.
 In the NASB the name Yahweh is translated with ‘LORD’, written in capitals.
-In Hebrew, the language in which the Old Testament was originally written for the most part, it says ‘JHWH’ for this Name of God.
+In Hebrew, the language in which the Old Testament was originally written for the most part, says ‘JHWH’ for this Name of God.

-If his parents have consciously given him that name, we may be sure he grew up in a family that feared the LORD.
+If his parents consciously gave him that name, we may be sure he grew up in a family that feared the LORD.
 The meaning of the name of his father Pethuel is not certain.
 According to some it means ‘young man of God’ or ‘the persuaded by God’; according to others he means ‘sincerity of God’ or ‘simplicity of God’.

 What we also know about Joel is that the word of the LORD comes to him with the purpose of speaking it to the people.
 That says something about his relationship with God and his relationship with the people.
-God doesn’t just make His thoughts known to any member of His people.
+God does not just make His thoughts known to any member of His people.
 God says what concerns Him to people who live with Him and for Him.
 The meaning of the name Joel not only shows the faith of his parents, but also that Joel himself lives by the meaning of his name.
 He is a God-fearing loner amidst an apostate people.

 The calling of Joel

 We do not know much about his calling either.
 A standard procedure, which you could consult to see how to act as a prophet, does not exist.
 But if we can rely on the meaning of his name and assume on that basis that he lives in fellowship with God, we can assume that at some point the Spirit of God has become upon Joel.